 You can set up an online event on Eventbrite, and manage your guestlist’s drink tickets there!

-Add your guests’ lists, and your bartender can search their names and check them in as they “redeem” their drinks!
+Upload your guests’ lists, and your bartender can search their names and check them in as they “redeem” their drink/s!

-Set it up at the bar!
-Super easy to use, and your bartender/s will most likely thank you that they do not have to deal with tickets and any confusion!
+Set up the phone or tablet at the bar.
+Super easy to use, and your bartender/s will most likely thank you that they do not have to deal with tickets or any confusion!
 As they “redeem” their drinks, you can “check them in” which essentially means that they have already redeemed their drinks.
+Seamless and easy!

 There you are!
 Should your wedding have an open bar?